liushuai10000/3D-DenseNet-ChemShift/README.md

 Shuai Liu, Jie Li, Kochise C. Bennett, Brad Ganoe, Tim Stauch, Martin Head-Gordon, Alexander Hexemer, Daniela Ushizima and Teresa Head-Gordon

-Dependences: wget, pytorch, tensorflow, keras Currently we only have scripts to train and test the model.
+Dependences: requests, pytorch, tensorflow, keras

+Currently we only have scripts to train and test the model.

 We will upload the trained model and easy-to-use interface to predict the chemical shift given xyz file (under construction).